 University Safety and Assurances' Biosafety Program assists faculty, students, and staff in observing safe practices in biological sciences research as prescribed by the Centers for Disease Control and Prevention (CDC) and the National Institute of Health (NIH).
 The Institutional Biosafety Committee (IBC) is responsible for the regulation of biohazardous materials on the UWM campus.
 Registration with the IBC is required for all instructional, research, and outreach projects involving potentially pathogenic microorganisms, etiologic agents of RG2 or higher, infectious agents, oncogenic viruses, human tissue and blood-borne pathogens, and in-vitro construction or propagation of recombinant DNA molecules.

-The Environmental Affairs Program staff works to ensure proper handling and safe disposal of any hazardous materials that are generated on the UWM campus.
+The Environmental Protection Program staff works to ensure proper handling and safe disposal of any hazardous materials that are generated on the UWM campus.

 University Safety and Assurances' Radiation Safety Program works with faculty and staff to ensure that all uses of ionizing radiation are in compliance with existing NRC and DHFS requirements.
 The Radiation Safety Program manages the safe use of radioactive material on campus via training, laboratory audits, laboratory surveys, radionuclide control and inventory, personal dosimetry, and waste disposal.